martamatosas/Breast-Tumor-Diagnosis/README.md

-# Group-2
+# Breast Tumor Diagnosis
-Group 2 Data Mining Final Project repository.
+Prediciton of breast tumor doagnosis.
 Please read information and instructions regarding the files included in this repository.

-**To run the Data Mining project, please locate in your working directory the data.csv file together with all 11 files listed below as Data Mining project Python files.**
+**To run the project, please locate in your working directory the data.csv file together with all 11 files listed below as Data Mining project Python files.**

 Original data zip file: "beast-cancer-wisconsin-data" zip file, as downloaded from Kaggle, included only for reference.
 Dataset: "data" csv file
 Accompanying paper from the University of Wisconsin: "Nuclear Feature Extraction for Breast Tumor Diagnosis" pdf file

 **Data Mining project Python files:**

-    all named "DM Final Project_n_aaa" where n indicates the order in which they should be run there are six "DM_final Project_6_aaa" files, where aaa indicates the acronym of the classifier.
+All named "DM Final Project_n_aaa" where n indicates the order in which they should be run
+    there are six "DM_final Project_6_aaa" files, where aaa indicates the acronym of the classifier.
 These final files can be run in any order.
     "DM Final Project_1" reads, inspects the dataset and cleans the dataset; output: a clean data frame (pickle command) "DM Final Project_2" reads the clean dataframe (unpickle), include all the Exploratory Data Analysis